esatemre/voice-hero/ROADMAP.md

-# Landing Voice Agent Roadmap
+# Voice Hero Roadmap

-Landing Voice Agent is built to evolve from a smart monologue into a fully conversational sales agent.
+Voice Hero is built to evolve from a smart monologue into a fully conversational sales agent.
 This roadmap outlines our path from the current Hackathon MVP to a production-grade, self-optimizing platform.

 ## Phase 1: The Foundation (Current MVP)
 **Goal:** Prove that segment-aware voice intros increase engagement.